prometheusresearch/baseline-codebase/src/rex.mart/README.rst

         Indicates whether or not to leave the status of this Mart in an incomplete status after creating it.
 If not specified, defaults to ``False``.

+    parameters
+        The mapping of Mart Definition creation parameters to their values.

 mart-shell
     This task will open an HTSQL shell to the specified Mart database.
 You can